werdnakof/DatabaseNotes/05_-_Access_Structures.md

 * Sparse Index requires less update in record insertions
 * Sparse Index cannot tel whether an actual record exists, Dense index can

-**Duplicate Primary Keys Allowed**
+**Duplicate Primary Keys Allowed (with care)**
 * Dense Index still points to the starting tuple in the Data Block, follow by tuples of same primary key

-* Sparse Index needs to points the Data Block containing the first appearance of a primary key.
-  This also means some Data Block will not be pointed, if they contain the same primary keys as previous Data Block

-* Care must be taken when deleting tuple in Data Block for Sparse Index!
+* Sparse Index needs to points to block containing the **_first appearance of a primary key_**, meaning some block will not be pointed. if same primary key spans across multiple blocks, care must be taken when deleting tuple in Data Block for Sparse Index!

-* If a record is inserted to a full Data Block, then an overflow Data Block will be created, and will be referenced by the full Data Block,
+* If a record is inserted to a full block, then an overflow Data Block will be created, and will be referenced by the full Data Block

 ## Secondary Indexes